Our Scrappage, Recycling and Car Blog

 There comes a time in the life of any vehicle when it’s no longer safe or practical to use.
 What’s more, if you continue to drive an older car that’s not roadworthy, you could incur a hefty fine and some unnecessary points on your driving licence.

-For thousands of drivers that may have owned just a single vehicle for many years, they may have no idea how to actually get rid of a vehicle; simply because they’ve never had to do so before.
+For thousands of drivers who have owned just a single vehicle for many years, they may have no idea how or when to get rid of a car.
+Nearly 1.5 million vehicles are scrapped in the UK each year, so it’s by no means a niche industry anymore.

-• Ensure you keep your personal details secure.
 Vehicle owners in England and Wales are required to demonstrate their photo ID and proof of address to any ATF, so ensure you’re sharing your personal information with a reputable firm.

-• Seek to reclaim any months remaining on your car tax using a V14 form.
+Make sure you reclaim any months remaining on your car tax using a V14 form.
 You should also get in contact with your car insurer and ask for a refund or the opportunity to credit an insurance policy for an alternative vehicle.

 later post | index | earlier post